-Applications for Homestead Exemption: An applicant seeking a homestead exemption shall file a written application with the County Tax Commissioner at any time during the calendar year subsequent to the property becoming the primary residence of the applicant up to and including April 1, for which the exemption is sought.
-Homestead applications received after that date may be applied to the next year's tax bill.
+Applications for Homestead Exemption: An applicant seeking a homestead exemption shall file a written application with the County Tax Commissioner at any time during the calendar year subsequent to the property becoming the primary residence of the applicant up to and including April 1st, for which the exemption is sought.
+The application may be filed independently, in conjunction with, or in lieu of an appeal of the property reassessment.

+Homestead applications received after those dates may be applied to the next year's tax bill.
 Once granted, the homestead exemption is automatically renewed each year and the taxpayer does not have to apply again unless there is a change of ownership or the taxpayer seeks to qualify for a different exemption.

 Local Homestead Exemptions: Under authority of the State Constitution several different types of homestead exemptions are provided.
 In addition, local governments are authorized to provide for increased exemption amounts and several have done so.
-The tax commissioner in your county can answer questions regarding the standard state exemptions as well as any local exemptions that are in place.
+The Tax Commissioner in your county can answer questions regarding the standard state exemptions as well as any local exemptions that are in place.

-The Local County Exemptions supercede the state exemption amount when the local exemption is greater than the state exemption.
+The Local County Exemptions supersede the state exemption amount when the local exemption is greater than the state exemption